Russian war crimes: 2022–present

 After the Russian forces left the area of Bucha after a month of occupation, on 1–3 April photos and videos emerged showing hundreds of killed people lying on the streets or in mass graves.
 The event triggered an international response as it was widely covered by journalists as the Bucha massacre.

 The body of the 4-year-old girl Liza Dmitrieva (left) and the severed part of her mother's leg (right) after the Russian missile strike on Vinnytsia in July 2022.
 Liza became one of the symbols of Russian atrocities in Ukraine.

 Thousands of civilians were killed by Russia's indiscriminate shelling and missiles strikes against civilian areas: in Borordianka, Kramatorsk, Vinnytsia, Chasiv Yar, Serhiivka, and others.
-A Ukrainian official said that Russia is using mobile crematoriums to dispose of bodies in Mariupol in an attempt to cover up evidence of war crimes and hide the number of people that have died.
 On 7 May 2022, the Bilohorivka school bombing killed dozens of people sheltering in the basement.
 Odesa was bombed continuously for months.
 On 15 June 2022, OHCHR expressed concerns over reports that Ukrainian children were forcibly deported to Russia, where they were being sent for rushed adoption, stating that these "do not appear to include steps for family reunification or respect the best interests of the child".
 UNICEF similarly declared that "adoptions should never occur during or immediately after emergencies".

 The people of Ukraine have suffered unimaginable horror during this war of aggression over the last 12 months.
 Let us be clear: the hands of Vladimir Putin and his armed forces are stained with blood.